-- 2.15.1 The authority does have the right to issue a Notice of Concern (Notice) to any of its maintained schools.
-The authority may issue a Notice of concern to the governing body of any school it maintains where, in the opinion of the Chief Finance Officer and the Director of Children's Services, the school has failed to comply with any provisions of the scheme, or where actions need to be taken to safeguard the financial position of the authority or the school.
-The Notice may place on the governing body restrictions, limitations or prohibitions in relation to the management of funds delegated to it. - 2.15.2The Head Teacher of the school will be notified in advance of the proposed Notice and issues that the local authority has.
-The Notice will set out the reasons and evidence for it being made and may place on the governing body restrictions, limitations or prohibitions in relation to the management of funds delegated to it.
-These may include: - Insisting that relevant staff undertake appropriate training to address any identified weaknesses in the financial management of the school - Insisting that an appropriately trained/qualified person chairs the finance committee of the governing body
+The authority does have the right to issue a notice of concern to any of its maintained schools.

+The authority may issue a notice of concern to the governing body of any school it maintains where, in the opinion of the Chief Finance Officer and the Director of Well Being Services, the school has failed to comply with any provisions of the scheme, or where actions needs to be taken to safeguard the financial position of the authority or the school.
+The notice may place on the governing body restrictions, limitations or prohibitions in relation to the management of funds delegated to it.

+The Head Teacher of the school will be notified in advance of the proposed Notice and issues that the local authority has.
+The notice will set out the reasons and evidence for it being made.

-- Placing more stringent restrictions or conditions on the day-to-day financial management of a school than the scheme requires for all schools such as the provision of monthly accounts to the authority - Insisting on regular financial monitoring meetings at the school attended by authority officers - Requiring a governing body to buy into an authority's financial management systems - Imposing restrictions or limitations on the manner in which - a school manages extended school activity funded from within its delegated budget share - for example by requiring a school to submit income projections and/or financial monitoring reports on such activities - 2.15.3 The Notice will clearly state what these requirements are, how it can be rectified and the date it must be rectified by, in order for the Notice to be withdrawn.
-It will also state the actions that the authority may take where the Head Teacher does not comply with the Notice, which will include issuing this Notice to the governing body stating the action that will be taken if they do not comply. - 2.15.4 The purpose of this provision is to enable a local authority to set out formally any concerns it has regarding the financial management of a school it maintains and requires a governing body to comply with any requirements it deems necessary.
-The principal criterion for issuing a Notice, and determining the requirements included within it, must be to safeguard the financial position of the authority or school. - 2.15.5 This provision is not intended to be used in place of withdrawal of financial delegation where that is the appropriate action to take; it is included to provide a way of making a governing body aware of the authority's concerns short of withdrawing delegation and identifying the actions a governing body should take in order to improve their financial management to avoid withdrawal. - 2.15.6 Where the council has issued a Notice it will be withdrawn once the governing body has complied with the requirements it imposes.
+The notice will clearly state what these requirements are, how it can be rectified and the date it must be rectified by, in order for the notice to be withdrawn.
+It will also state the actions that the authority may take where the Head Teacher does not comply with the notice, which will include issuing this notice to the governing body stating the action that will be taken if they do not comply.

+The purpose of this provision is to enable a local authority to set out formally any concerns it has regarding the financial management of a school it maintains and requires a governing body to comply with any requirements it deems necessary.
+The principal criterion for issuing a notice, and determining the requirements included within it, must be to safeguard the financial position of the authority or school.

+This provision is not intended to be used in place of withdrawal of financial delegation where that is the appropriate action to take; it is included to provide a way of making a governing body aware of the authority's concerns short of withdrawing delegation and identifying the actions a governing body should take in order to improve their financial management to avoid withdrawal.